Need to Activate Coverage? Pay Premium Now

 During your grace period, you will still have coverage.
 However, if you don’t pay before a grace period ends, you run the risk of losing your coverage.
 During a grace period, we may hold or pend your claim payment.

 If your coverage is terminated for not paying your premium, you will not be eligible to enroll with us again until Open Enrollment or a Special Enrollment period.
 So make sure you pay your bills on time!

 If you receive a subsidy payment

 Premium payments are due in advance, on a calendar month basis.
 Monthly payments are due before the first day of each month for coverage effective during such month.
 After the first premium is paid, a grace period of 3 months from the premium due date is given for the payment of premium.
 This provision means that if any required premium is not paid on or before the date it is due, it may be paid during the grace period.
 Coverage will remain in force during the grace period.
 If full payment of premium is not received within the grace period, coverage will be terminated as of the last day of the first month during the grace period, if advanced premium tax credits are received.

 We will continue to pay all appropriate claims for covered services rendered to the member during the first month of the grace period, and may pend claims for covered services rendered to the member in the second and third month of the grace period.
-We will notify the member of the non-payment of premiums, as well as providers of the possibility of denied claims when the member is in the second and third month of the grace period.
-We will continue to collect advanced premium tax credits on behalf of the member from the Department of the Treasury, and will return the advanced premium tax credits on behalf of the member for the second and third month of the grace period if the member exhausts their grace period as described above.
+We will notify Health & Human Services of the non-payment of premiums, as well as providers of the possibility of denied claims when the member is in the second and third month of the grace period.
+We will continue to collect advance premium tax credits on behalf of the member from the Department of the Treasury, and will return the advance premium tax credits on behalf of the member for the second and third month of the grace period if the member exhausts their grace period as described above.
 A member is not eligible to re-enroll once terminated, unless a member has a special enrollment circumstance, such as a marriage or birth in the family, or during annual open enrollment periods.